Common SAP Licensing Pitfalls and How to Avoid Them

 Over-Licensing and Underutilization

 One of the most prevalent pitfalls is over-licensing – purchasing more SAP licenses or subscriptions than the business uses.
-In practice, this often leads to underutilization, where many software capabilities or user licenses sit idle.
+In practice, this often results in underutilization, where many software capabilities or user licenses remain idle.

-For on-premise SAP environments (ECC or S/4HANA), companies might buy extra named-user licenses or module packages “just in case,” only to find that many aren’t needed in day-to-day operations.
+For on-premise SAP environments (ECC or S/4HANA), companies may purchase extra named-user licenses or module packages “just in case,” only to find that many aren’t needed in day-to-day operations.

-In cloud scenarios, over-licensing can take the form of over-subscribing (for example, paying for SuccessFactors accounts for 5,000 employees when only 4,000 are active users).
+In cloud scenarios, over-licensing can manifest as over-subscribing (for example, paying for SuccessFactors accounts for 5,000 employees when only 4,000 are active users).
 The result is wasted expenditure on maintenance fees or subscription costs for capacity that brings no value.

 Why does over-licensing happen?